daniel-yili-ye/daniel-yili-ye.github.io/content/blog/formloop.md

 **Administrative burden:**
 - Manually sending forms at scheduled times every week
 - Sharing separate spreadsheets to show signup status and waitlists
-- Managing different signup requirements for different sports
+- Managing the waitlist status over time as participants signup / dropout over time
 - Remembering to open and close signups at the right times
+- **Complexity specific to us:** Our volleyball drop-in runs two sessions every Wednesday night, and participants need to specify their session preference priority, something that's clunky for admins to manually handle with standard Google Forms / Sheets.

 **User experience issues:**
 - Participants have to wait for forms to be manually sent out
-- No real-time visibility into signup status or waitlist position
+- No truly accurate real-time visibility into signup status or waitlist position
-- Complex scenarios (like volleyball's dual sessions) are hard to manage in basic Google Forms
 - No automated notifications about signup status (i.e. getting off the waitlist)

-**Specific complexity example:** Our volleyball drop-in runs two sessions every Wednesday night, and participants need to specify their session preference priority—something that's clunky to handle with standard Google Forms.

 ## The Solution